Interested in writing a guest post for my blog? Thanks. Here’s the standards by which I accept posts.

 Guest Posting Guidelines

-- Originality: Your post must by your own material and not previously published in print or on the web.
+- Originality: Your post must be your own original content, not previously published in print or on the web.

 - Sales: No affiliate links, please.
 If you have personal information products like books, eBooks, or programs, you can mention them so long as they serve the larger topic of your post.
 I will not generally accept posts that seem to be sales or advertisements.
 I will accept posts that support your book, if the post is helpful to my audience, and written in a way that doesn’t come across as a sales pitch.

-- Compensation: I’m only able to compensate you in gratitude, and a pile of social media support pointing to your blog, your book, or other effort.
-I can also post on your blog in return, if that’s something you want or find helpful.
+- Compensation: I’m only able to compensate you in gratitude, and a pile of social media support pointing to your blog, your book, or other efforts.
+I can also post on your blog in exchange if that’s something you want or find helpful, and my writing serves your audience.

 - Openness to Editing: I care deeply about the quality of material that gets posted here.
 I very likely will copy edit your submission for spelling, grammar, and such.
 If I want to make larger changes, that’s something we’ll discuss.

-- Images: I use 1-2 attention-grabbing images in each post.
+- Images: I use 2 attention-grabbing images in each post.
+One is a large evocative image that ties into the theme.
+The second is a sharable meme including an image and a quote from the post.
+It must be square and a minimum of 300×300 pixels.
+You can see examples of these in any of my posts.
 You can provide these, or I will.
 If you provide them, they must be properly sourced and credited.

 Social Media Support

-- My Support: If you guest post, I will promote your post via all my social media outlets leading up to your post’s publication.
+- My Support: I will promote your post via all my social media outlets leading up to your post’s publication.
 I will also link to your blog.
+If your post seems to resonate with my readers, I will also set it up for regular recurring social media shares

 How to Submit